DANS-KNAW/dans-frontend-framework/packages/deposit/README.md

           // Optionally set field to required or not.
 Not applicable to radio buttons or group fields.
           required: true,

+          // Optionally set field to not display a 'recommended you fill this in' status.
+Field cannot be required obviously.
+          noIndicator: true,

           // Optional field description, can be a string or a language object.
 Appears in tooltip or under label in case of group field
           description: 'Some description',